brutasse/django-push/docs/index.rst

   * ``django.contrib.sites`` is no longer a hard requirement.
 You can set ``PUSH_DOMAIN`` in your settings to your site's canonical hostnamen

+  * South migrations support.
+If you don't use South, you should.
+Just **fake the first migration** and apply the others to upgrade an existing site.

 * **0.3** (2010-08-18):

   * Subscribers can unsubscribe.